 Early Childhood Education Grant for Teachers

-Ongoing professional development gives teachers the opportunity to increase their knowledge of current research and best practices to support children’s learning.
+.
 All administrators, lead and assistant teachers who work in an Early Childhood Education Grant funded program are required to complete 20 hours of Ohio Approved professional development each biennium.
-For more information on professional development requirements, please click here
+Please visit Early Learning Professional Development

 Early Learning Assessment

 All children who are funded through the Early Childhood Education Grant must be assessed using Ohio’s Early Learning Assessment.
-Teachers must obtain required training before using the assessment.
-Information on the Early Learning Assessment, including the timeline for implementation, training requirements, accessing the online system and talking with families about the assessment can be found here
+Please visit the Early Learning Assessment for Teachers

 for additional information and training opportunities.